Sabrina Casas Photography Studios

 The gap in social clues caused by the lack of face-to-face contact also drives more social media connections with coworkers to fill the gap.

-If your company, as most these days, uses Microsoft Office and Outlook, you know that your headshot shows right there besides your name when someone receives an email.
+If your company, as most these days, uses Microsoft Office and Outlook, you know that your headshot shows right there, beside your name, when someone receives an email from you.

 While many people pay no attention to their corporate profile picture, the truth is that your headshot is a key part of your branding and tells a lot about you.